1. Home

 Use of your NHS number in social care

-In order to make sure we can work with health services to deliver your care, we obtain your NHS number from the NHS Personal Demographics Service (PDS).
+To make sure we can work with health services to deliver your care; we obtain your NHS number from the NHS Personal Demographics Service (PDS).

-We hold your information so that we can provide services that you need and keep in touch with you.
+We hold your information so that we can provide services that you require and keep in touch with you.
 We also use it to plan and improve our services and to look into any concerns you may have about the services you receive.
-We need to do this either because we have statutory duties to fulfil, or because we are required to undertake certain tasks for reasons of public interest.
+We need to do this either because we have statutory duties and legal obligations to fulfil, or because we are required to undertake certain tasks for reasons of public interest.

 We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is never sold for direct marketing purposes.

 We have strict controls on who can see your paper or electronic records.
 Nobody is allowed to see your information unless they have a valid reason and appropriate authorisation.
-Only people who need to know information about you, such as your head teacher, SENCO, health visitor, social worker, therapist, or other people involved in providing services to you, have access to our databases.
+Only people who need to know information about you, such as your social worker, therapist, support staff or other people involved in providing services to you, have access to our databases.

 Our staff are trained to handle your information correctly and protect your confidentiality and privacy.